Davetherave32/Senna/README.md

 I used [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) to check for any errors within my HTML pages.

-I had an error on the index.html page with div class not being clossed correctly.
+I had an error on the index.html page with div class not being closed correctly.

 I also had an error on the gallery.html page with container class not being set correctly.